BloomTech-Labs/village-book-builders-fe-c/PRTemplate.md

 - Are console logs removed?
 - Is there duplicate code?
 - Does code have TODO's commited to main? (please don't)
+- Go through "# Making a PR" checklist above to ensure all steps have completed before reviewing.